-Mod.
-No. Date Description of Modifications 01 7/7/2017 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
+Date Description of Modifications 7/7/2017 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
 See Cover Page and Required Documents Checklist.
-Revised Total Amount to be Awarded.
-See Cover Page and Section II.A of the FOA.
-Updated language in Section I.D of the FOA to indicate Full Application Phase of the FOA.
+Updated language in Section I.E of the FOA to indicate Full Application Phase of the FOA.
 Updated expected Start Date for Funding Agreements.
 See Section II.A of the FOA.
 Revised the following sections of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments: Required Documents Checklist and Sections IV.D, IV.E, and IV.G of the FOA.
-Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE ( https://arpa-e-foa.energy.gov ).
+Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
 Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA.
 Inserted criteria that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.3 of the FOA.
 Inserted information on the anticipated announcement and award dates, see Section V.C of the FOA.
 Inserted information concerning Full Application Notifications, see Section VI.A.3 of the FOA.
 Inserted Administrative and National Policy Requirements, see Section VI.B of the FOA.
-Inserted Reporting Requirements, see Section VI.C of the FOA.
+Inserted Reporting Requirements, see Section VI.C of the FOA. - 5.75